Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 appeal to the user.

 I used Bootstraps CSS library extensively throughout my project for components such as buttons, navigation bars, drop downs, carousels and I also made use of the handy Bootstrap grid system which enabled me to make my website responsive across all screen sizes.

+You can view the project [here] (https://jthomp1993.github.io/Milestone-Project-1-UCFD/)

 ## User Experience